sb-ncbr/chemtools/README.md

 ### Database

 - When you make changes in database models, you need to create new alembic migration.
 Run `poetry run alembic revision --autogenerate -m <rev_name>`
+- To update changes use `poetry run alembic upgrade head`

 ## TODO

+- add list user files endpoint
+- add field `force_download` to fetched_file
+- save duration for calculation_result.
+- SingleFileRequestDto / ManyFilesRequestDto don't forget about this
+- setup worker queue names from .env.
+Remember that each worker should run only 1 queue (possibly more)

 - deployment